Audrey Young: Why Labour gave Louisa Wall a managed exit from Manurewa

 Wall had already considered legal action against the party's ruling New Zealand Council for allowing one of her challengers, Arena Williams, to submit a late nomination.

-During the week, Dame Marilyn Waring, a former lecturer of Louisa Wall's, weighed with an article in the New Zealand Herald setting out the reasons she thought should not be de-selected.
+During the week, Dame Marilyn Waring, a former lecturer of Louisa Wall's, weighed in with an article in the New Zealand Herald setting out the reasons she thought she should not be de-selected.

 Related articles: